1. Before you begin

 c) Want to use Microsoft SQL Server for the database rather than the built-in Microsoft Access database?

-You should already own licenses for Microsoft’s SQL Server (the free SQL Server Express editions will also work).
+You should already own licenses for Microsoft’s SQL Server (or get the free SQL Server Express edition from the Microsoft website).
 Make sure that SQL Server is setup to use mixed mode authentication (windows authentication AND database user accounts).
 FastMaint Web needs a database user account to connect.
 Once you set up SQL Server, create an empty database on it for use with FastMaint.
 Create a database user account that has DDL administration as well as read+write access to the database (avoid using the SQL administrator account for security reasons).
 Make sure that the database recovery mode is Simple (the default SQL Server setting).
 Remember that regular database backups should be done.

 NOTE: If you are created the database on SQL Express edition turn off AutoClose.
 Databases created on SQL Server Express are set to AutoClose ON by default.